apie-lib/apie-lib-monorepo/introduction/index.md

 * **composite value objects:** sometimes 2 properties are often used as a set, for example a range always has a start and an end where the start is lower than the end.
 We have special value objects for this.
 * **identifiers:** identifiers are value objects that contain metadata telling that they are the identifier for an entity.
 * [**lists:**](./lists/lists.md) lists are a list of objects or values.
 They are ordered and can be configured to (im)mutable.
+* **sets:** sets are lists with no duplicate items.
 * **hash maps:** hashmaps are similar to lists, but the key is a string so they can be used as some sort of look up table.
 * [**DTO's:**](./dtos/dto.md) simple objects with public properties.
 They can be used to transfer lots of data without validating the actual contents.
+* **File uploads and streams:** sometimes you want to upload files or other objects that are too large to fit in memory as a whole.
 * **Services:** services are classes of any kind that do something.
 Often a class not being any of the previous types will be considered a service.